 Crafting and sharing a statement for your syllabus about how you will handle academic continuity will make it clear to all students what your approach will be.
 A sample statement is included below.

-Many of the techniques offered here to continue teaching and learning away from the classroom will include Moodle.
-Enabling your Moodle course, and using it regularly will make your, and your students’ transition after an unexpected closure, much easier.
-If you haven’t used Moodle before, click here for a collection of videos on how to get started with Moodle.
+Many of the techniques offered here to continue teaching and learning away from the classroom will include Canvas.
+Publishing your Canvas course, and using it regularly will make your, and your students’ transition after an unexpected closure, much easier.
+Click here for information on Canvas.

 Take some time now and use the ideas and techniques below to make a concrete plan for how you will approach an unexpected campus closure.
 For example, draft and save a sample email for your students that will explain how you will communicate with them and how you will modify your course.